earthbucks/chatvim.cli/docs/help.md

 - **Chatvim CLI**: A command-line interface for chatting with Markdown files.
-- **chatvim.nvim**: A Neovim plugin that allows you to chat with Markdown files directly in Neovim.
+- **chatvim.nvim**: A Neovim plugin that allows you to chat with Markdown files inside Neovim.
-- **ChatvimLazy**: A Neovim distribution that includes helpful plugins for using Chatvim.
+- **ChatvimLazy**: A Neovim distribution that includes helpful plugins for chatting with Markdown files.
+It includes chatvim.nvim by default.

 ## Chatvim CLI